 Cauliflower is a common garden vegetable that is safe for your guinea pig in small amounts.
-Most pigs will prefer the leaves of the plant, which is also better for them to eat.
+Most pigs will prefer the leaves of the plant, which are also better for them to eat.
 Experts recommend providing it raw because cooking vegetables will remove the nutrients.

 Celery is another nutritious food that you should only provide your guinea pig once or twice a week because it can cause diarrhea in some pets, and it also has a lot of calcium which can cause health problems.
-It’s a rich source of vitamin C, and guinea pigs tend to enjoy it, but you should only provide no more than ¼ stalk along with the leaves at a time for a treat.
+It’s a rich source of vitamin C, and guinea pigs tend to enjoy it, but you should only provide no more than ¼ stalk, along with the leaves, at a time for a treat.
 Adding other vegetables can also help balance the nutrients and reduce the risk of diarrhea.

 10. Collard Greens